The Best Exterior Caulk Revealed

-But the caulking that you choose will depend on several things.
-This includes the material you will be applying it to, where you will be caulking on your home’s exterior, and the climate in which you live in.
+The caulking that you choose will depend on several things.
+This includes the substrate that you are applying it to, where you will be caulking on your home’s exterior, and the climate in which you live.

 Caulking products come in a variety of types and are ideal for different settings.
 Read on, and we’ll walk you through these caulks so you know which one to use for your home.

-It is also a very durable material and can last up to 30 years!
-This caulk is particularly effective for filling in wood siding as well as small gaps you find in your window and door frames.
+It is also a very durable material.
+Expect premium versions to last between 4 – 8 years!
+Latex caulking is particularly effective for filling in expansion joints outside wood siding as well as small gaps in window and door frames.

-Acrylic caulk is another versatile, water-based, exterior caulk.
+Acrylic caulk is another versatile, water-based exterior caulk.
 It is easy to apply and also clean up.
-It can be used on the majority of exterior cracks and gaps that are narrower than .25 in.
+It can be used on most exterior cracks and gaps narrower than 1/4 inch.

-Acrylic latex caulk is similar in durability to latex and can last between 15 and 25 years.
-Aside from being easy to paint over, the material also comes in a variety of colors which allows it to fit in with a variety of surfaces.
+Acrylic latex caulk offers similar durability to latex.
+But this caulking is more resistant and is fortified with more and better quality acrylic polymers that can last between 10 to 25 years.
+Aside from being easy to paint over, this caulking also comes in various colors, enabling it to match a variety of interior and exterior surfaces.

-Similar to its latex brother, acrylic caulk works best when then the outside temperature is above 40 degrees.
+Like its latex brother, acrylic caulk works best when the outside temperature is above 40 degrees.

 Exterior Silicone Caulk

-This kind of caulk cannot be cleaned up with water either.
-It is typically removed with solvents.
-Another bonus though is that silicone caulk can be applied in pretty much any temperature and it is non-toxic!
+Solvent-based caulk cannot be cleaned up with water.
+It is typically removed with solvents such as mineral spirits.
+Another bonus is that silicone caulk can be applied at pretty much any temperature, and there are non-toxic options!

-Though this caulk doesn’t last as long as silicone, it is great at filling large openings and gaps.
-It is important to note that polyurethane expands after application and is often used for insulation.
+Though this caulk typically doesn’t last as long as some premium exterior silicone options, it is exceptional at filling large openings and gaps.
+Urethane caulking expands after application and works wonderfully to help insulate.

 Exterior Butyl Rubber Exterior Caulk

-Butyl rubber caulks are a popular pick due to their flexibility.
-Because of this, they are great at sealing exterior joints that experience a lot of movement.
-Butyl rubber is very effective at sealing water in and out.
+Butyl rubber caulk is a popular pick due to its flexibility.
+Because of this, they are great at sealing exterior joints that experience vast movement.
+Butyl rubber is also very effective at sealing water in or out.

-Butyl rubber can also be applied to masonry as well as metal and gutters.
-It is one of the most powerful waterproofing caulks.
-It can also be used on chimneys.
+Butyl rubber can be applied to masonry, metal, and gutters.
+It is one of the most resilient waterproofing caulks optimal for chimney flashing and roofing applications.

-Butyl rubber is known to shrink more than other sealants so it is recommended to use two applications.
-You also shouldn’t apply it to voids that are larger than 0.25 in.
+Butyl rubber is known to shrink more than other sealants; therefore, two applications are recommended.
+You shouldn’t apply it to voids larger than 0.25 in.

 Exterior Modified Silicone Polymers

-This type of caulk combines the best elements of water-based caulks like acrylic as well as silicone, and polyurethane.
+This type of caulk combines the best elements of water-based caulks like acrylic as well as silicone and urethane.
 It can be painted over if you use latex/ acrylic paint.

 This is one of the best exterior caulk for wood siding, aluminum, vinyl, and fiber cement.
 It is also great at sealing gaps around doors, vents, and windows.